FCCPS HEALTH METRICS DASHBOARD & GUIDANCE

 Schools and the Path to Zero...Strategies for Pandemic Resilience in the Face of High Community Spread

-Upon our return to hybrid instruction, all cohorts will remain in hybrid.
-Any moves to virtual will be based on the need to “pause” isolated groups to allow for contact tracing or other similar issues.
+After April 6, any moves back to virtual will be based on the need to “pause” isolated groups to allow for contact tracing or other similar issues.
 FCCPS will make these decisions in collaboration with the Fairfax Health Department.

 NOTE: All schools can be moved into Virtual Instruction by the Office of the Governor or the Virginia Department of Education and will not reopen until the order is lifted and data supports reopening.